amalog/scratch/unification.md

 Make sure that lazy goals (invoked only when needed) and parallel futures (work starts in parallel; on read, blocks until value ready) can be implemented in terms of this underlying, pre-unification hook mechanism.
 Make sure that true LVars (like "Freeze After Writing") can also be implemented with pre- and post-unification hooks.

 Pre-unification hooks should only be run if we’re about to unify that specific variable, not a parent term.
 For example if `X` has a pre-unify hook, it should not run during: `foo(X) = bar(test)`.
 That’s because unification fails on the compound term’s name before ever trying `X=test`.

+# Not Built-in

+What if unification is not built in to the core language?
+What if it's implemented in terms of more fundamental operations?
+That would require less code in the core language, making it easier on implementers (unification can seem daunting).
+I think it also facilitates many of the variable hooks and meet-join ideas above.
+Of course, advanced implementations are allowed to treat it specially.

+For example, imagine the following definition of `=/2` (in speculative Amalog syntax):

+    X = Y
+        var X
+        var Y
+        !
+        // special rules for entangling two variables?
+        // maybe it creates a new variable which multiplexes
+        // loads and stores against the underlying variables?
+    X = Y
+        var X
+        nonvar Y
+        !
+        when
+            preunify_hook X PreHook
+            PreHook
+        store X Y
+        when
+            postunify_hook X PostHook
+            PostHook
+    X = Y
+        var Y
+        nonvar X
+        !
+        Y = X
+    X = Y
+        number X
+        number Y
+        !
+        X == Y
+    X = Y
+        database X
+        database Y
+        !
+        name X NameX
+        name Y NameY
+        NameX == NameY
+        arity X ArityX
+        arity Y ArityY
+        ArityX == ArityY
+        clauses X ClausesX
+        clauses Y ClausesY
+        map (=) ClausesX ClausesY

+This correctly support nondeterminism in pre- and post-unification hooks.
+It only requires the following fundamental operations from the implementation:

+  * type checks - `var/1`, `number/1` and `database/1`
+  * accessors - `preunify_hook/2`, `name/2`, `arity/2`, `clauses/2`, etc.
+  * cut - `!/0`
+  * raw storage locations - `store/2`
+    * probably thread local and mutex-protected global variants
+  * identity comparison - `==/2`

+An implementation will typically execute a goal as if it were written something like this:

+    ( Goal = Head1, Body1
+    ; Goal = Head2, Body2
+    ; Goal = Head3, Body3
+    )

+That won't work if `=/2` is implemented as a regular predicate.  `=/2` needs special semantics which tell it only to match the head based on a predicate's name and arity.
+Otherwise we get an infinite unification loop.